multiversx/mx-exchange-sc/README.md

 ### DEX Proxy Contract

-The DEX Proxy Contract can be used by the user to interract with the DEX contracts with Locked MEX.
+The DEX Proxy Contract can be used by the user to interact with the DEX contracts with Locked MEX.
 The principal idea is that a user can use his Locked MEX as if it was MEX for adding liquidity.

 There are two major components in this contract and we'll explain them separately.

 #### Proxy Pair Module

-Proxy Pair Module allows a user to add and remove liqudity using Locked MEX in the pair contracts that have MEX as one of the pair tokens.
+Proxy Pair Module allows a user to add and remove liquidity using Locked MEX in the pair contracts that have MEX as one of the pair tokens.

 This contract is also stateless, will not keep track of any -per-user-data- and the position in the pools will be also tokenized.
-By entering a liquidty pool with a regular token and a Locked MEX, a user will receive `Wrapped LP Tokens`.
+By entering a liquidity pool with a regular token and a Locked MEX, a user will receive `Wrapped LP Tokens`.
 The Wrapped LP Token, as the name suggest, is just a Wrapper over the regular LP Token, and it exists because a user cannot receive the LP Tokens directly, otherwise he could remove liquidity and get back MEX tokens, instead of his Locked MEX provided.

 Trading Wrapped LP Tokens can be done by transferring directly.
 The Wrapped LP Token can be used for either removing liquidity or for entering a Farm.